SpencerCDixon/redux-cli/readme.md

 npm test         // make sure all tests are passing

-// to test the cli in the local directory you can: npm i . -g       // will install the npm package locally so you can run 'redux <commands>' redux init       // will prompt you to init a .reduxrc file to be used in the CLI
+// to test the cli in the local directory you can: npm link         // will install the npm package locally so you can run 'redux <commands>' redux <run commands here>
 ```

 ### Package Utility Scripts:
 ```
-npm start        // will watch files in src and compile using babel npm test         // runs test suite with linting.  throws when lints failing npm run lint     // lints all files in src and test
+npm start        // will watch files in src and compile using babel npm test         // runs test suite with linting.
+Throws when lint failing npm run lint     // lints all files in src and test
 ```